drcjar/esa-presentation/esa-presentation.md

 ##

-the question is not newi; it arises because it is clinical plausible, epidemiologically plausible, and consistent with fibre studies and existing case-control data.
+the question is not new; it arises because it is clinical plausible, epidemiologically plausible, and consistent with fibre studies and existing case-control data

 ##

 - clinical presentation can be similar
 - radiologically and histopathologically both give rise to UIP - no differentiating biomarkers
-- doctors may not elicit previous asbestos exposure and patients may not recall it; unclear what dose is needed
+- doctors may not elicit previous asbestos exposure and patients may not recall it
+- unclear what dose is needed

 ##